Sulaiman-Dem/CurrencyConverter/pseudocode.md

 2. A function of the options of Qatar, Singapore, United Kingdom, United Arab Emirates, France
 3. Create constant variables of currency exchange
 4. Function to ask for how much they want to convert
-5. A function that ask for default currency
-6. A show function that present user's input amount and what it converted into to see difference
+5. A show function that present user's input amount and what it converted into to see difference 6.

 ##### Int main () :